Loading chat...

 -

-Establishes a rebuttable presumption that existing accessory structures or uses on a parcel demonstrate "reasonable and significant use," making it harder to obtain variances for new accessory structures in the Critical Area.
+Establishes a rebuttable presumption that an existing accessory structure or use on a parcel demonstrates "reasonable and significant use," making it harder to obtain variances for new accessory structures (does not apply to accessory dwelling units)

 -

-Prohibits local jurisdictions from accepting variance applications that would authorize uses not allowed by the land classification, adjust required mitigation amounts, or provide relief available through existing administrative processes.
+Prohibits local jurisdictions from accepting variance applications that would authorize uses not allowed by Critical Area land classification, adjust required mitigation amounts, or provide relief available through existing administrative processes

 -

-Adds two new variance approval requirements: applicants must demonstrate substantial need not based on convenience, personal preference, or financial advantage, and must show development cannot be located outside a habitat protection area.
+Adds new requirements for variance approval: applicants must demonstrate a substantial need not based on convenience, personal preference, or financial advantage, and must show development cannot be located outside a habitat protection area

 -

-Restricts property comparisons for variance claims to other Critical Area properties that were developed after the local program's adoption, were legally conforming at development, and are similarly situated.
+Limits comparison properties for variance claims to only those in the Critical Area that were developed after adoption of the local Critical Area program, were legally conforming at development, and are similarly situated

 -